SMAC-Group/ptds2018_website/content/tutorials/scraping.md

 Web scraping is the process of collecting the data from the World Wide Web and transforming it to a structured format.
 Typically web scraping is refered to an automated procedure, even though formally it includes a manual human scraping.
 We distringuish several techniques of web scraping:

 - Human manual copy-and-paste
     The name is self-explanatory, that is when humans copy the content of the page and paste into a well-formated data sctructured.
-This method is very slow, but sometimes is unavoidable as the only solution (see legal section).
+This method is very slow, but sometimes is unavoidable as the only solution.
 For instance, one can copy all prices and names from the Vivino list directly into a data frame.

 - Text pattern matching
     This approach is the next step in web scraping.
 After fetching the page, regular expressions (regex) are used to match the pattern in the text.
 For example, you can get each character that starts with "Price:" and ends with "CHF".